Tools-Lib/app/README.md

   - Sponsoring tools
   - Helping community with free/paid tools.

-### Todos

- - Login & Register system
- - User & tool search
- - Library for the available tools
- - Buy & sell
- - Free tools
- - Better styling
- - More security
- - UI & UX
- - Staff Page (Maybe in another repo)
- - Night Mode
- - Comments & likes
- - Friends
- - Real time chat (maybe?)
- - Shop (Here we go again..)
- - Make sure [xRokz] do not commit and push to this repository again otherwise the styling is broken.
- - cgi-bin for Python (maybe?)

 # Written in

 This repository is written with the following programming languages: